Our nationally acclaimed faculty and rigorous course of study prepare students to be leaders in social work research and education.

 - International applicants must also provide TOEFL test scores.

 Begin Your Application

+Questions?
 If you have questions regarding the application process, please contact the Ph.D.
-Program Office at 959.200.3603.
+Program office at 959-200-3603.

 Communication and Admission Notification

-Communication with applicants regarding status of applications, requests for additional or missing information, and application decisions will be sent by email.
-Each applicant must provide a valid email address on the electronic application and maintain that address throughout the application process.
-Please be certain to check your Spam or Trash folders to ensure you do not overlook any UConn emails.
+Communication with applicants regarding the status of an application, requests for additional or missing information, and application decisions will be sent by email.
+Each applicant must provide a valid email address on their electronic application and maintain that address throughout the application process.

-You will receive frequent communication from both the UConn Graduate School and the UConn School of Social Work throughout the time as an applicant and an accepted student.
-It is important that all communication is reviewed and responded to in a timely manner.
+You will receive frequent communication from both the UConn Graduate School and the UConn School of Social Work as an applicant and an accepted student.
+Please review all communication and respond in a timely manner.

 Applicant Decision Notification

 School of Social Work faculty review all completed applications and makes admission decisions.
 When a decision has been made, you will receive an email notification to check your account to view the decision.
-Applicants will be notified of decisions no later than early April.
-No deferment of admission is permitted.
+Most applicants will be notified of decisions by mid-April.